-These alerts will be shared with your faculty advisor, your assigned academic advisor within the Center for Advising, Persistence and Success (CAPS), as well as your advisor if you are a student in Veteran Student Services, the EOF Program, the Bridge to Success Program or SUPERA-Spanish Speaking Program.
-Your advisor is here to assist if you are encountering any academic difficulties.
+These alerts will be shared with your faculty advisor, your assigned Academic Advisor within CAPS, as well as your counselor if you are a student in Veteran Student Services, the EOF Program, the Bridge to Success Program (formerly PASSPORT Program) or Spanish Speaking/SUPERA Program.
+Your advisor/counselor is here to assist if you are encountering any academic difficulties.